Referee General Information

 Please show respect to teams, players or other officials.
 Set an example by being courteous, respectful but firm.

-4-District Boys: It is not necessary to fill out a BCSA game report if there was no misconduct to report.
+BCCSL (Boys): It is not necessary to fill out a BC Soccer game report if there was no misconduct to report.

 These reports must be explicit.
 As your are not at the discipline hearing, your report is all that the discipline committee has to go by.
 If it was a fight and a player was struck by another, was it with an open palm or a closed fist?
 Did the other player actually hit the opposing player?
 How many times?
 Was it an attempt to strike or was contact actually made?
 How many times?
 Did the opposing player retaliate?
 Who was the instigator?